 - Have an emergency plan.
 Have important numbers written down, in case your cell phone dies.

 - Get some appliance thermometers so you can keep an eye on the temperature in your fridge and freezer if the power goes out.
-The freezer should be at or below 0 degrees and fridge should be at or below 40 degrees.
+The freezer should be at or below 0 degrees and the fridge should be at or below 40 degrees.

 - Freeze containers of water.
 This can help keep food cold if you lose power and is also a good backup supply of drinking water if something happens to the water supply.